 Want to own a home but are unsure about the true cost?
 Most people factor in the home mortgage, the down payment, and even renovation costs, but forget about one important thing: the cost of home maintenance.

 So how much does home maintenance really cost?
 According to a recent study, much more than you’d think.
 And we’re not just talking about necessary repairs, like fixing a leaky toilet or replacing a broken window; rather, those hidden costs of owning a home that many people overlook.

-According to a study from Bankrate, the average homeowner in the U.S. spends roughly $2,000 annually on optional home maintenance costs.
+According to a study from Bankrate, the average homeowner in the U.S. spent roughly $2,000 annually on optional home maintenance costs in 2018.
 This money is spent on services like landscaping, housekeeping, pool services, HOA dues, private trash and recycling costs, even home security systems.
-In fact, the survey found that 63 percent of all homeowners hire a professional for at least one recurring service, while 35 percent hire out two or more.
+In fact, the survey found that 63% of all homeowners hire a professional for at least one recurring service, while 35% hire out two or more.

 On average, homeowners paid $285 annually for housekeeping services, $210 for HOA fees, $130 for home security systems, and $123 for pool care.
 Other recurring annual maintenance costs include snow removal, septic services, and private trash or recycling collection, all of which rang in at under $100 annually.
-But as you know, when it comes your budget, every little bit adds up.
+But as you know, when it comes to your budget, every little bit adds up.

 Another interesting survey find?
 The older homeowners get, as well as the more money they make, the more likely they are to drop cash on these services.